wuzhengy/TAU/Communication over DHT.md

 * alpha is initial selected number of nodes from live vector, beta is the nodes from replacement.
 * in libTAU, we inherites this arrangement; however due to libTAU traversal is no long recursive but limited to fixed number of friends exchanging live signals. every time traveral model only pick up alpha + beta number for nodes from m_list to invoke query the finish. alpha, we will use alpha as 1, beta as 1, which basically give chances to both live and replacement buckets. i think this will avoid local optimization also increase the main loop frequence.
  <br><br>
+### Choking communication
+One peer will public two Levenstein distance array into its blockchain mutable signal: blockchain history and messages history.
+The receiving peers will then return the missing blocks and messages in mutual signal.
+If a node does not have response from other peers, it can just only randomly collecting blocks and messages from mutable data results.
+A new peers on line, it will collecting many Levenstein array, and find most common prefix to follow.

 Replacement Vector
 * This now plays more important roles as: remember invoke failure to avoid local optimization problem, provide candidates to invoke list, holding failed routing vecgor nodes, holding other responsed nodes entry for potential invoke.